 Are you renting a car in another country?
 Most of the preceding advice is for car rental in the United States and Canada.

 Like so many other aspects of traveling, doing your research is the best way to assure your vacation will be enjoyable without any unnecessary losses.
 Understanding what you need before hitting the rental counter is the best way to protect yourself without any unnecessary double coverage.

 The value of having an independent insurance agent like Jonathan is shown in situations like this.
-You can quickly get your answers with a phone call or email.
+You can quickly get your answers with a text, phone call or email.
 Do not hesitate to reach out.
 Your agent does have your best interest at heart.